xs4free/hugo-travello-theme/README.md

 - [Activello theme][2] by ColorLib.com
 - [blog theme][3] from Bootstrap

-Special thanks to the following websites:
+Special thanks to the following websites/blogposts:
 - [Realfavicongenerator.net][12] for generating favico's and head-html.
 - [Hugo Easy Gallery][13] by Li-Wen Yip
 - [Hugo Page Resources][14] by Regis Philibert

 #TODO
-- [ ] Move banner property in frontend-matter to resources
+- [ ] Fix hiding gallery titles when multiple rows and last row contains less than 3 images
-- [ ] Resize banner using [Hugo image processing][15]
+- [ ] Fix clicking on image in gallery on page/2 and onwards (only works on home-page now)
 - [ ] Hide posts with 'draft: true'
 - [ ] Update [404.html page][10]
 - [ ] Add comment-count below blogs on list-page